 A sturdy wooden chair is perfect for sitting meditation but if one is not available use what you have.

 Relax your body.
 Sit close to the edge with barefeet on the floor and hands in your lap.
 Keep the spine straight.

 Close your eyes and look up to towards your eyebrows.
-Mouth stays closed and teeth are touching.
+Mouth stays closed and teeth are not touching.